 2 cups (four hundred g) sugar

-3 huge eggs, at room temperature
+Three huge eggs at room temperature

 half tsp vanilla extract